kredati/cin364f18/README.md

 * Viewing: John Simon, _Every Icon_

 **Tuesday** October 30:
-* Wendy Chun, “On Software, or the Persistence of Visual Knowledge”
+* Wendy Chun, “Daemonic Interfaces, Empowering Obfuscations”
 * Alexander Galloway, “Language Wants to be Overlooked”
 * Mark B. N. Hansen, “Technical Repetition and Digital Art, or Why the ‘Digital’ in Digital Cinema is not the ‘Digital’ in Digital Technics”